toumorokoshi/sprinter/README.rst

 * a sprinter.cfg file, which contains the configuration necessary to install features
 * sprinter formulas, which each feature uses as it's instruction manual on how to setup, update, and remove itself

+Read more about Sprinter on the `docs <http://sprinter.readthedocs.org/en/latest/>`_

 Command list
 ------------